mui/material-ui/docs/src/pages/getting-started/supported-components/supported-components.md

 # Supported Components

-The following is a list of Material Design components & features.
-Those currently supported by Material-UI are **highlighted ✓**.
+<p class="description">The following is a list of Material Design components & features.
+Those currently supported by Material-UI are highlighted ✓.</p>

 While we strive to follow the guidelines where practical (applying common sense where guidelines contradict - a more common occurrence than